HenrikJoreteg/human-javascript/ch07 - views.md

 In addition, if I want to include some conditional class or some other property on the root element I can do declaratively, right in the template along with everything else, instead of having to do it in the render method of the view.

-Now, enter `basicRender(opts)`.
+Now, enter `renderAndBind(opts)`.
 Basic render encapulates everything you need to do to render the view while also replacing the entire existing root element and making sure all the event handlers in your event hash are registered.

 It looks for a `template` property of the view, and calls it with the context you hand it.

-#### .bindomatic();
+#### .listenToAndRun();

 Very commonly, when you want to listen to some change on a model.
 You're very often wanting to: